Skip to content

 autowt shellconfig

 Displays a function you could choose to add to your shell config to cd to worktrees without needing autowt to control your terminal program.
-For example, if you use zsh, you'd see this:

 # Shell Integration for autowt